MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 For instructions on performing this step, use [Connect finance and operations apps with a new Microsoft Dataverse instance](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-connect-finops-new-dv).

-### Step 2: Install/update the latest Dynamics 365 Finance and Operations Platform tools app
+### Step 2: Install/update the latest Dynamics 365 Finance and Operations Platform Tools app

 > [!NOTE]
 > This application/solution is needed to connect the Visual Studio extension to the Finance and Operations environment.